yujisoyama/yujisoyama/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
 ### My name is Fabio Yuji!

-- 🔭 I’m currently working as Systems Analyst
+- 🔭 I’m currently working as Systems Analyst, looking for new opportunities to start my journey as a developer.
-- 🌱 I’m currently learning TypeScript and Python
+- 🌱 Currently learning TypeScript and Python
 - 🔨 Started working on some personal projects for my development, increase my portfolio and github profile as well

 ### Tools and Technologies